There is a profound benefit to learning how to love yourself as you age. It helps improve your overall well-being and happiness.

 You will feel more comfortable in your own skin.

-By dedicating yourself to a cause you care about, you’re not only improving the lives of those around you – you’re also bettering your own life in many ways:
+By dedicating yourself to a cause you care about, you’re not only improving the lives of those around you – but you’re also bettering your own life in many ways:

 - Volunteering keeps you mentally and physically effective.